Special information for Ukrainian citizens

 Check the entry requirements

 Please also check the entry requirements and the language requirement for the programme(s), you are interested in to get an idea of whether or not you may qualify.
-If you meet all entry requirements, but do not fulfil the English requirement, we will carry out our own internal language test or interview here at CBS for free.

 At cbs.dk, you can find a list of the entry requirements for bachelor programmes.